End-to-End Multibranch Pipeline Project Creation

 After the 2 sets of asterisks appear in the terminal/command prompt window, browse to

-and wait until the Unlock Jenkins page appears. -
+http://localhost:8080and wait until the Unlock Jenkins page appears.

 Display the Jenkins console log with the command: